Anisimov3D/3Dnucleus_data/README.md

 __RUN MACROS for Rstudio:__
 OPEN Rstudio

-Set the data output file as Rstudio working directory
+(Make sure that the data output file is set as Rstudio working directory)

 Execute (control+shift+S):
 1) MACRO IV for cleaning and merging M and Q data (results in final_of_MQ)